Attachment and Trauma Theory

 As of December 2019

-This course looks at the impact attachment and trauma difficulties can have on a learner’s life.
-It shows how you can make your classroom and practice more inclusive for these learners and offers practical assessment ideals and intervention strategies.
+This course looks at the impact attachment and trauma difficulties can have on a student’s life.
+It shows how you can make your classroom and practice more inclusive for these students and offers practical assessment ideals and intervention strategies.

 See what people say about our courses...